 Never heat food in soft plastic takeaway containers or those covered with cling wrap.
 Instead, place food in a china or glass bowl and cover it with a paper towel or a china plate before heating.
 When they are heated, phthalates and bisphenols in plastic can easily be absorbed into the food, especially if it is fatty.

 Avoid using pesticides and herbicides in the garden, at work or in the home.
 Instead, try using 'green chemicals', which use non-toxic agents to reduce pests and weeds.

-If you are having trouble falling pregnant, then talk one of our doctors about what precautions you can take to limit the risks of EDCs.
+If you are having trouble falling pregnant, then talk with one of our doctors about what precautions you can take to limit the risks of EDCs.